Darnxd/Universal-Topic-Prompt/README.md

 | Data Science | ~12 modules |

 *(Number of modules varies by topic complexity.
 The AI determines the appropriate count automatically.)*

+##  License
+This prompt is released under the **MIT License** — free to use, share, modify, and build upon.
+Credit appreciated but not required.